danielthedifficult/git-ai-summary/README.md

 ### Example 1: Freelancer Summarizing Work for a Non-Technical Client

 Suppose you are a freelancer working on a web development project for a non-technical client.
-At the end of each week, you want to send the client a summary of the work you've done.
-You can use this package to generate a summary of the commit history for the past week:

 `OPENAI_API_KEY="your-api-key" RANGE="1 week ago" npx git-magical-summaries --audience 'clients'`

-This will generate a summary of the past week's work, using natural language to describe the changes you've made to the code.
-You can then send this summary to your client, who will be able to understand what you've been working on without needing to understand the technical details.

 ### Example 2: Developer Summarizing Work for Non-Technical Colleagues in Another Language

 Suppose you are a developer working on a project with non-technical colleagues who speak a different language.
-At the end of each week, you want to send them a summary of the work you've done.
-You can use this package to generate a summary of the commit history for the past week, and then translate it into their language:

-`OPENAI_API_KEY="your-api-key" RANGE="1 week ago" npx git-magical-summaries --language spanish --audience 'technical colleagues'`
+`OPENAI_API_KEY="your-api-key" RANGE="1 week ago" npx git-magical-summaries --language french --audience 'non-technical colleagues'`

-This will generate a summary of the past week's work, and then translate it into Spanish.
-You can then send this summary to your colleagues, who will be able to understand what you've been working on even if they don't speak English.

 ## Tips